anshpman/TextVerse-Converse-with-your-Documents/README.md

-# ReFaceLab: Transformative Identity Simulation Tool
+# TextVerse: Converse with your Documents

 TextVerse is an innovative web application designed to revolutionize how users interact with textual documents.
 By integrating natural language processing and a user-friendly interface, it facilitates real-time, conversational engagement with uploaded PDFs, enhancing comprehension and accessibility.